 device driver.
-If the driver precision is unknown, let REAPER
+If the driver precision is unknown, let REAPER an/or as a MIDI control/learn device.

 If you wish to use a Control Surface, such as a Presonus Faderport, with REAPER, then you should set its input mode to Control Only.
 The use of Control Devices will be explained later in this guide, notably in Chapters 12 and 15.